Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Numerical support for the non-Abelian ETH

 The off--block-diagonal elements depend not only on the random $R^{(T)}_{\alpha \alpha'}$, but also on the smooth $f^{(T)}_{ \nu } (\mathcal{E}, \mathcal{S}, \omega)$.
 We calculate the latter's square modulus as follows.
 First, we identify a narrow energy-density window about $\mathcal{E}/N$.
 The window has a width of 0.1 in $E_\alpha/N$ and in $E_{\alpha'}/N$.
 Within the window are the eigenenergy densities associated with the Hamiltonian eigenstates ($\ket{\alpha, m}$ and $\ket{\alpha', m'}$) that define the off--block-diagonal reduced matrix elements.
 We calculate these elements' variance.
 Then, we divide by the DOS at $\mathcal{E}$.\footnote{ The DOS is defined at the end of Sec.~\ref{sec_Backgrnd_NAETH}, in terms of the magnetic quantum number 0.}$^,$\footnote{ The non-Abelian ETH~\eqref{eq_NAETH} reveals why we divide by the DOS: the reduced matrix elements' root-mean-square differs from $f_\nu^{(T)}(\mathcal{E}, \mathcal{S}, \omega)$ by $e^{-S_\th( \mathcal{E}, \, \mathcal{S}) / 2}$---by a function of the DOS.} Figure~\ref{fig:ffunctE_T10} highlights the function's dependence on $\mathcal{E}$ and $\omega$; and Fig.~\ref{fig:ffunctS_T10}, the dependence on $\mathcal{S}$ and $\omega$.
 Such finite-size-system numerics cannot exhibit smooth dependences.
-Evidencing smooth dependence on $\mathcal{S}$ is most difficult: consecutive $s_\alpha$ values differ by 1, while consecutive $E_\alpha$ values differ by $O(N / 2^N) \ll 1$.\footnote{ The bandwidth is $O(N)$, and the number of eigenenergies is $2^N$.} However, the figures suggest that $f^{(T)}_\nu$ may vary smoothly with its arguments in the thermodynamic limit. $f^{(T)}_\nu$ even exhibits a subtlety discussed in~\cite{DAlessio_16_From,Srednicki_99_Approach,Khatami_13_Fluctuation}: $f^{(T)}_\nu$ is $O(1)$ only near $\omega = 0$.
-As $\omega$ grows beyond $O(1)$, $f^{(T)}_\nu$ decays quickly.
-The reason is, a local operator $T^\1_0$ has a high probability of effecting transitions only between $\ket{\alpha m}$s associated with nearby $E_\alpha$s (and so small $\omega$s).
+Evidencing smooth dependence on $\mathcal{S}$ is most difficult: consecutive $s_\alpha$ values differ by 1, while consecutive $E_\alpha$ values differ by $O(N / 2^N) \ll 1$.\footnote{ The bandwidth is $O(N)$, and the number of eigenenergies is $2^N$.} However, the figures suggest that $f^{(T)}_\nu \left( \mathcal{E}, \mathcal{S}, \omega \right)$ may vary smoothly with its arguments in the thermodynamic limit.
+It satisfies objective measures of smoothness: the first and second derivatives with respect to $\omega$ and $\mathcal{E}$ are well-behaved.
+In addition, a low-order polynomial fits the data well, with low residuals.
+(The polynomial is in $\omega$, if $\mathcal{E}$ is fixed, or in $\mathcal{E}$, if $\omega$ is fixed.)
+Smoothness in $\mathcal{S}$ is especially difficult to test far from the thermodynamic limit: $\mathcal{S}$ is discrete, so significant gaps separate the curves in Fig.~\ref{fig:ffunctS_T10}.
+However, the curves' shapes change little as $\mathcal{S}$ varies: each curve is a single- or double-peaked function of $\omega$.
+Each curve decays rapidly as $| \omega |$ grows beyond 10.
+Furthermore, the peaks' $y$-coordinates lie within a width-0.3 window.